 With so many tools to help you in your SEO efforts, which ones are relevant to PR and communications professionals?
 As a PR agency, we use lots.
-So … here we list some of the SEO tools that we have found most useful in building PR campaigns for our clients and increasing brand awareness on search engines:
+Here we list some of the PR SEO tools that we have found most useful in building PR campaigns for our clients and increasing brand awareness on search engines:

-Majestic: “The planet’s largest Link Index database” – Majestic allows you to look at your website’s backlink data (i.e. who is linking to you and where), as well as monitoring competitor data.
-Prices start from around £40/month.
+Majestic: “The planet’s largest Link Index database” – Majestic allows you to look at your website’s backlink data (i.e. who is linking to you and where), as well as monitor competitor data.

-Moz: As well as its handy Mozbar, which allows you to see every website’s DA in your search results, Moz offers other useful SEO tools.
-The Keyword Explorer helps you research the best keywords for your website and the link explorer helps you find link building opportunities.
-Plus, local businesses can check its My Business Listing directory and research categories for local listings.
+Moz: as well as its handy Mozbar, which allows you to see every website’s DA in your search results, Moz offers other useful SEO tools.
+The Keyword Explorer helps you research the best keywords for your website and the link explorer helps you find link-building opportunities.
+Plus, local businesses can check their My Business Listing directory and research categories for local listings.
 Run a free 30-day trial to see if these are tools you would like to continue to use and pay for.

 Brand coverage and sentiment

-These tools will help you track who is talking about your brand and, crucially for SEO, the sentiment behind what they’re saying.
+These tools will help you track who is talking about your brand and, crucially for PR and SEO efforts, the sentiment behind what they’re saying.
 Your quality content should resonate with your target audience and help secure your brand backlinks, and these tools provide insight into what conversations are taking place around your brand mentions:

-Brandwatch: Useful tool for tracking a brand’s sentiment online and analysing demographics.
+Brandwatch: a useful tool for tracking a brand’s sentiment online and analysing demographics.

 Keywords and search terms

 When you’re planning a new campaign or strategy, it pays to research the keywords and phrases you want to target.
 Keyword research is part of any quality content development and should be part of all PR SEO strategies:

-Google Adwords Keyword Planner: Your first port-of-call when researching keywords, Google’s free keyword tool helps you lay the groundwork for a successful campaign.
+Google Ad Keyword Planner: your first port-of-call when researching keywords, Google’s free keyword tool helps you lay the groundwork for a successful campaign.

-SEMrush Keyword Magic Tool: A simple-to-use keyword tool – just type in a keywords for suggestions of niche or semantically-related keywords, and then use the filters to organise them.
+SEMrush Keyword Magic Tool: a simple-to-use keyword tool – just type in a keyword for suggestions of niche or semantically-related keywords, and then use the filters to organise them.

 Target audience research